ddialliance/sdtl/CompositeTypes/Compute/readme.markdown

 Assigns the value of an expression to a variable.
-The assignment may be conditional on a logical expression.